appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ## MongoDB

 ### MongoDBArchiver Shard Support:
 We are pleased to announce that this release includes support for the `MongoDBArchiver` in Sharded MongoDB Cluster environments.
 This significant enhancement enables Point-in-Time Recovery (PITR) for the Sharded MongoDB Cluster managed by KubeDB, providing the capability to restore data to any specific point in time following a disaster.
 This constitutes a major feature addition that will greatly benefit users by improving disaster recovery processes and minimizing potential data loss.
+Samples for `MongoDBArchiver` is provided [here](https://github.com/kubedb/archiver-demo/tree/master/mongodb)
 ### PVCs Backup for Shard:
-We have introduced support for Sharded MongoDB Cluster in the `mongodb-csi-snapshotter` plugin.This enhancement allows users to back up Persistent Volume Claims (PVCs) of their KubeDB-managed Sharded MongoDB Cluster, thereby ensuring greater data protection and ease of recovery.
+We have introduced support for Sharded MongoDB Cluster in the `mongodb-csi-snapshotter` plugin.
+This enhancement allows users to back up Persistent Volume Claims (PVCs) of their KubeDB-managed Sharded MongoDB Cluster, thereby ensuring greater data protection and ease of recovery.
 ### Bug Fix:
 Specific components restoration provided in KubeStash RestoreSession wasn’t working properly.
 This bug has been fixed in this release.